Facts and Figures

 DCU Business School engages in research collaborations and activities locally, nationally and internationally, with academic colleagues and industry, so that our research appropriately impacts on our key stakeholders.

-Faculty have won €8 million in research grants over the past five years from national funding agencies and under international funding programmes.
+Faculty have won €8 million in research grants in recent years from national funding agencies and under international funding programmes.

 We have three significant research centres which combine academic rigour and industry relevance: The Irish Centre for Cloud Computing and Commerce, the DCU Centre for Family Business and the DCU Leadership and Talent Institute.